ArronBeale/CI_PP1_V_Photography/README.md

 </details>

 Returning User:
-6. A contact form.
+6. As a returning user, I want a contact form.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 | Contact Form | Navigate to contact page, scroll down and find a form to insert first and last name,email and query. | Allows you to input and submit a query. | Passed |
 | Contact form | Input first name, last name, email and a query. | Submit button expected to work and send query | Passed |

-7. A newsletter sign up.
+7. As a returning user, I want a newsletter sign up.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|